Sorry, you need to enable JavaScript to visit this website.

 The results

-Special mentions go to Delaware, Pennsylvania, and Oregon, which were all in the top 20 on both the tax burden and millionaire lists.
+Special mentions go to Texas, New Hampshire, and Montana, which were all in the top 20 on both the tax and millionaire lists.

 For those of us who want to retire in the U.S., there are nine states that have no state income taxes: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 For many retirees with the means to move, it may make financial sense to relocate — especially if their home state has high taxes like California or New York.